The Most Exciting Two Minutes in InfographicsA Visual Guide to the Kentucky Derby

 Derby Crowd: By the Numbers

 The number of spectators that attend the Derby has grown consistently throughout the years.
-2011 marked the largest crowd in the Derby’s 138 year history, surpassing the previous record from 1974 with 164,858 in attendance.
+2015 marked the largest crowd in the Derby’s 140 year history, surpassing the previous record of 165.307 in 2012, with 170,513 in attendance.
 With such a large crowd, it takes an entire army to feed their appetite.

 Angels in the Infield